Montana Lady Griz basketball

 The University of Montana Grizzlies women's basketball team, known as the Lady Griz is an NCAA Division I college women's basketball team competing in the Big Sky Conference.
 Home games are played at Dahlberg Arena located inside the University of Montana's Adams Center.

 Postseason results

 NCAA Division I

-The Lady Griz have appeared in 20 NCAA tournaments with all of them occurring under coach Robin Selvig.
-In 25 games, they have a 6–19 record.
+The Lady Griz have appeared in the NCAA Division I men's basketball tournament 21 times.
+They have a record of 6–21.